 The Birmingham Civil Rights Institute is pleased to welcome back visitors after temporarily closing in 2020 due to COVID-19.
 The historic galleries at The Institute are open to the public on Tuesday through Saturday, from 10 a.m. until 5 p.m., with the last admission one hour before closing.
 In order to control the number of visitors on site, advanced timed ticketing is recommended.

 As an affiliate of the Smithsonian Institute, the BCRI has modified and adopted the following bag policy.
 The Museum’s galleries have limited space.
 Backpacks and large bags can pose a hazard to artifacts and documents on display and even to other visitors.
 They can also cause significant damage to walls and signage. all bags are subject to possible inspection and tagging.

-- Do not bring large daypacks, backpacks, backpack-style purses or luggage to the museum.
+Large daypacks, backpacks, backpack-style purses and luggage will not be permitted in the museum.

 A limited number of wheelchairs are available at the security station near

 the parking lot entrance.
 If you have any questions, please speak to the

 Ticket Booth staff.